balena-io-experimental/sync-java-example/readme.md

   I don't have a Resin account!
 ```

-Now run `resin help --verbose` to see if the plugin is enabled:
+Now run `resin help --verbose` to see if the plugin is enabled.
+You should see `sync <uuid>` at the bottom:
 ```
 shaun@shaun-desktop:~$ resin help --verbose
 Usage: resin [COMMAND] [OPTIONS]